Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Add React to the Project

-You’ve got a new, empty folder you’ve opened in VS Code.
-You have a `.gitignore` file and a `readme` in here because you connected the project with a git repository.
-You’re not going to use those files and you can ignore them.
+You have a new, empty folder you opened in VS Code.
+You have a `.gitignore` file and a `readme` because you connected the project with a git repository.

+- You’re not going to use those files and you can ignore them.

 You don’t need to do any configuration to make it work, because you’re using `Parcel`.
 You **do need** to add React to your project.

 Open your terminal in VS Code and it will open in the current working directory of your project.
-From here, you’re going to complete three steps to get your project up and running with everything you need:
+From here, complete three steps to get your project up and running with everything you need:

 1. Initialize your project